Conquest (1983 film)

-Conquest is a 1983 dark fantasy film directed by Lucio Fulci.
+Conquest is a 1983 sword & sorcery fantasy film directed by Lucio Fulci.
 The film plot involves Ilias (Andrea Occhipinti) a young man who battles monsters and mutants on his journey to manhood.
 Conquest was reviewed by both AllMovie and The Monthly Film Bulletin, who noted the film's low budget and derivative nature, while finding the film to be surprisingly entertaining despite its negative aspects.

 Plot

-A youth named Ilias embarks leaves his family in his paradise home for the wilderness.
+A youth named Ilias leaves his family in his paradise home for the wilderness.
 He receives a magic bow from his father to mark his passage into manhood.
 Ilias enters a land where creatures terrorize small tribes.
-While in a drugged state, Ocron, the creature's masked leader, sees a faceless youth with a magic bow who dares to attack her.
+While in a drugged state, Ocron, the creatures' masked leader, sees a faceless youth with a magic bow who dares to attack her.
 She sends her creatures out to look for the man.

 A gang of Ocron's marauders later tries to steal the bow and capture Ilias.
 But they are foiled when outlaw Mace appears and beats up the marauders, who flee.
 Mace teams up with Ilias on his quest to rid the land of evil.
 Later, while training with the bow, Mace kills a random hunter, and both he and Ilias steal the dying man's game.

 Next, Ocron sends Fado, her creatures' leader, to capture Ilias and the bow.
 Ilias and Mace stop for the night to rest and eat with a tribe in caves and offer them a fresh animal kill as a gift.
 Ilias recognizes a young girl of the tribe seen earlier in the journey, and the two of them go off together.
 Masked attackers soon kill the girl and abduct Ilias, stealing his bow.
 Mace tracks them down to a camp and rescues Ilias in a bloody fight.

 At Ocron's lair, Fado gets burned on a giant hot plate as punishment for failing to capture the bow.
 Ocron summons the Great Zora, a spirit who resides in the body of a white wolf.
 She offers herself, body and soul, to Zora if he can kill Ilias.

 Meanwhile, Mace refuses to continue aiding Ilias, thinking that Ocron is too powerful to combat.
 Mace agrees to escort Ilias as far as the seashore, from where the latter must sail to Ocron's fortress.
 The surrounding shrubbery eventually fires hundreds of tiny poisoned arrows at the two of them.
 One arrow hits Ilias in the arm, soon breaking out in boils.
 Mace sails with him along the coast to a place where a unique plant grows that will cure his affliction of the poison.
 Leaving Ilias on the boat, Mace jumps ashore and soon battles zombies and, later, a double of himself.
 Mace wins the fight, and his double is revealed as Zora, who disappears.